The Zetetick Story

 Initially Gary was the only employee, being the ‘chief cook & bottle washer’ and ensuring the success of the unique service we offer.

 The Zetetick Story followed with staged growth as the charity filled the social housing gap between the available housing association provision and the increasing demand for supported living accommodation.
 This is and continues to be a challenge.
-Over the proceeding years Zetetick’s low-cost social housing provision grew from a handful of properties, tenants and employees and with a relatively low income to 77 properties, 149 tenants, 11 employees and income in the millions in 2019.
+Over the proceeding years Zetetick’s low-cost social housing provision grew from a handful of properties, tenants and employees and with a relatively low income to 77 properties, 149 tenants, 12 employees and income in the millions in 2019.
+We continue to grow.
 One of our newest tenants expressed our pride in what we do in a few sentences:

 Now I’ve got my own place I make sure I buy nice stuff to cook with and I’ve got a lot more independence… My life has 100% changed… Here I have people I can talk to at any time

-ZHC is well positioned for the future with a strong independent team of trustees, and the next stage of ZHC 5-year development plan.
-This will be to focus on a business diversification strategy, with a key primary objective to register with the Regulator for Social Housing (RSH) in 2020.
+Our charity Zetetick Housing is well positioned for the future with a strong independent team of trustees, and the next stage of ZHC 5-year development plan.
+This will be to focus on a business diversification strategy, one of our key primary objectives is to register with the Regulator for Social Housing (RSH) in 2020.
 So the Zetetick story continues and will continue to help others through our charitable work.
 Could you help us?